WATCH this funny video! Perimenopause, menopause and a lot of confusion!

 This clip from the Baroness von Sketch Show is funny … and it reminds me why I do the work I do!

-Please watch it before you continue reading.
+Please watch it HERE before you return to this page to continue reading.

 The video and some reactions to it reveal a lot about why we are confused about perimenopause.